l00p3/luproject_template/README.md

 The structure is inspired by [kiss-icp](https://github.com/PRBonn/kiss-icp).

 ## How to Use Me
+I am assuming that you have basic knwowledge of git, CMake, Python and C++, otherwise please don't use this template.

 ### Create a New Repo from This Templae
 First, you need to create your repo using me as a template.